Global stocks rise, dollar mixed after recent U.S. data

 Home sales dropped 5.1 percent to an annual rate of 4.62 million units, the lowest level since July 2012, the trade group said.
 Economists polled by Reuters had expected sales to fall to a 4.68 million pace last month.

 "Markets have come to accept that the U.S. economy is growing moderately and that inflation should remain tame.
-This is a good combo for stocks and other risk assets," said Steven Einhorn, vice chairman of hedge fund Omega Advisors Inc.
+This is a good combo for stocks and other risk assets," said Steven Einhorn, vice chairman of hedge fund Omega Advisors Inc in New York.

 Corporate results also helped lift equity markets.